apache/airflow/docs/start.rst

     airflow scheduler

     # visit localhost:8080 in the browser and use the admin account you just
     # created to login.
-Enable the example dag in the home page
+Enable one of the example dags in the home page.
+    # example_bash_operator might be the most straightforward.
+Visit the page
+    # of the DAG you activated to monitor the status of its runs.

 Upon running these commands, Airflow will create the ``$AIRFLOW_HOME`` folder and lay an "airflow.cfg" file with defaults that get you going fast.
 You can